-The Penwood Review (ISSN 1092-5155) was established to embrace high quality poetry of all kinds, and to provide a forum for poets who want to write intriguing, energetic, and disciplined poetry as an expression of their faith in God.
+The Penwood Review has been established to embrace high quality poetry of all kinds, and to provide a forum for poets who want to write intriguing, energetic, and disciplined poetry as an expression of their faith in God.
 We encourage writing that elevates the sacred while exploring its mystery and meaning in our lives.

 At its most integral level, poetry is deeply spiritual because it distills meaning from the temporal events in our lives.
 It is a natural companion to the spiritual life.
 Poetic imagination hints at something of the divine because it attempts a connection between our consciousness of eternity and that which is experiencing continual decay.
 T. S. Eliot expressed it well: "[Poetry] may make us from time to time a little more aware of the deeper, unnamed feelings which form the substratum of our being, to which we rarely penetrate; for our lives are mostly a constant evasion of ourselves, and an evasion of the visible and sensible world."